Since its inception, the rugged AK-47 has become one of the most common rifles for home defense and military application around the world.

-The U.S. lays claim to creating the very first AK pistol.
-This design has all the ak-47 attributes but no buttstock, and a 10.5” barrel instead of the 16” rifle length barrel.
-The round that the AK pistol uses is the same as its big brother, the 7.62x39.
-This packs a harder punch than the .223 round or 5.56 round from a firearm like the Ruger 556 ar pistol.
-And the 7.62x39 is a globally common round.
-So it makes sense to have an AK pistol, right?
-Maybe!
-Let's sort through/explore/consider/some pros and cons of the AK pistol vs. the AR pistol.
+The round that the AK pistol uses is the same as its big brother: 7.62x39mm.
+It packs a harder punch than the .223 round or 5.56 round from a firearm like the Ruger 556 AR-Pistol.
+And the 7.62x39 is a round size common around the globe.

 AK Pistol Pros and Cons